Language: EN

 // Method2: Hello World

-However, as I said before, the usual thing is to use += to combine them directly.
-This would be done as follows:
+However, as I mentioned earlier, the usual practice is to use += to combine them directly.
+This would be done like this:

 MyDelegate multidelegate = Method1;